imgag/aiDIVA/doc/annotation/install_additional_tools.md

 ```

 ## Variant Effect Predictor (VEP)
-VEP is used for all annotations that cannot be done using ngs-bits
+VEP is used for all annotations that cannot be done using ngs-bits.
+Please check the official website for requirements that your system needs to fulfill before proceeding. ([VEP download and install](https://www.ensembl.org/info/docs/tools/vep/script/vep_download.html))

-Make sure to specify the correct paths for the VEP installation and the VEP cache data directory in the YAML configuration file
+Make sure to specify the correct paths for the VEP installation and the VEP cache data directory in the YAML configuration file.
+Otherwise the local installed modules cannot be found.
+(Alternatively you can install the perl modules system wide with sudo)

 ```
 # specify the installation directory to match your own setup